lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 # Controlling the Extra Hum

-Commands below enable you to create extra Hum sharing the channel you're using it on.
+Commands below enable you to create extra Hum sharing the channel you're using it on.<br>
 The length of the modulation will decide the pitch of the hum.

 Use loops like **"H`10`"** to achieve modulation in between rows.